 When Teams Have Psychological Safety

 When team members trust one another and are comfortable enough to take risks and make their opinions known, new possibilities emerge for creativity, collaboration, and excellence.
 Teams with high levels of psychological safety have been shown to have higher levels of engagement, motivation, and performance.
-A 2020 study found that psychological “is the engine of performance, not the fuel.”
+A 2020 study found that psychological safety, “is the engine of performance, not the fuel.”

 Does Your Team Have Psychological Safety?